-- In contrast to non-Hispanics, there is a higher use of Smartphones and Tablets, and thus, also more time is spent using apps and accessing the Internet on phones (source, source).
+- In contrast to non-Hispanics, there is a higher use of Smartphones and Tablets.
+Thus, more time is spent using apps and accessing the Internet on phones (source1, source2).

-- Although video is generally on the rise (see my article about it here), Hispanics also spend more time watching videos compared to non-Hispanics (85 minutes vs. 80 minutes).
+- Video is generally on the rise (see my article about it here), and Hispanics also spend more time watching videos than non-Hispanics (85 minutes vs. 80 minutes).

 - Shopping is also done more often on tablets and smartphones compared to non-Hispanics (source).

-- Compared to non-Hispanics their attitudes towards advertising is overall more favorable across all channels (source).
+- Compared to non-Hispanics their attitudes towards advertising are overall more favorable across all channels (source).